Evan-Coleman/Navius/docs/roadmaps/tests/26-server-customization-system-tests.md

 2. Add tests for dependency visualization
 3. Create end-to-end tests for the complete feature selection workflow
 4. Add performance benchmarks
-5. Expand error handling tests to cover all error scenarios
+5. Continue expanding error handling tests

 ## Notes
-The Server Customization System has reached 85% test coverage with significant improvements to the documentation generator's error handling.
-We've added comprehensive tests for error handling, including file operation failures, invalid template scenarios, and edge cases in rendering.
-The documentation generator now provides detailed error messages and proper error propagation, making troubleshooting much easier for developers.
+The Server Customization System has reached 90% test coverage with improvements to the module structure and error handling.
+We've fixed module import issues that were preventing proper test execution and expanded the test coverage for error handling.
+The error propagation system now properly categorizes and reports errors in a consistent way across all components.

+Recent improvements:
+- Fixed module import structure to properly expose test utilities
+- Enhanced error handling in the documentation generator
+- Added tests for proper error propagation between components
+- Ensured all tests pass with the current module structure
+- Addressed edge cases in dependency analysis
+- Added comprehensive tests for feature import/export functionality
+- Improved test coverage for error handling scenarios

 The next phase will focus on testing the interactive CLI components and dependency visualization, which will complete our test coverage goals for the feature.